easepan/easepan/README.md

-## The New Powerful Efficiency Tool
+## The New Powerful Productivity App

 Welcome to try our [RunFlow](https://myrest.top/myflow), the new powerful productivity app.